sophiepavia/project1/README.md

 # project1
-building a shell in c
+building a shell in c, we each had our own editing branches and would meet to consolidate these branches into our main.
+Our screenshots only show the commits to the main branch.

 Colin MacRae, Sophie Pavia, Sydney McGinnis